Recent Linux on the Netgear WG302

 Netgear WG302 v1

 The WG302 Prosafe is a Netgear router (mostly used as a simple access point) based on the Intel IXP425 XScale SoC This old router can very well run the latest Linux kernels.
 The resident flash is a bit small (just 8MB) but the RAM is 32MB on the WG302 v1 which makes the kernel work fine.
+The ethernet is just 100Mbit so your router socket LED will be yellow and it's no speed monster.

 Booting from command prompt